What is a Liability Claim?

 Where is a Liability Claim Form provided?

-The City provides a Liability Claim Form that may be used to file a Claim with the City’s Legal Department.
-This form, along with additional instructions on how to file a claim, may be accessed here.
+The Liability Claim Form, along with additional instructions on how to file a claim, may be accessed here.
 A claimant is not required to file a Claim on the Liability Claim Form provided by the City.

 When is a Liability Claim Filed?

 A Claim must be filed with the City within one hundred eighty (180) days after the date a loss occurs.
 After a Claim is filed, the City must notify the claimant in writing of its approval or denial of the Claim within ninety (90) days of filing.
 Each claimant may be required to submit additional documentation, including estimates of damages, along with the Claim.

 Individuals with general inquiries regarding the claims process should be referred to the Legal Department's website or its main phone line at 235-9241.

 Claimants with inquiries or information regarding pending claims should be directed to the City's Claims Administrator in the Legal Department.
 The Claims Administrator's phone number is 235-5859.